mockoon/mockoon.com/content/docs/latest/route-responses/dynamic-rules.md

 ![Click on add and fill the fields](/images/docs/v1.14.0-add-route-response-rule.png)

+### Reordering rules

+By default, rules are executed in the order you added them.
+You can then customise the order in which rules are being executed by drag and dropping them.

 ### Rules operator

 Inside a route response, rules are interpreted by default with the OR operator.
 When you have more than one rule in a route response, you can easily switch the operator applied when interpreting the rules, by clicking on the `OR|AND` buttons at the left of the rules: